facebookresearch/Mephisto/mephisto/abstractions/providers/prolific/api/README.md

 API Key
 ```

-or run existing mephisto registration command to create this file for you:
+or mephisto registration will create this file from the previous way:

 ```shell
 $ mephisto register prolific name=prolific api_key="API Key"